-Kulula Airlines flights booked via SouthAfrica.TO qualify to earn travel vouchers.
-Simply email a writeup of any flight to email@example.com and we'll send you travel vouchers to reduce the cost of your next flight reservation with us.
-Easy!
-Better quality writeups earn more vouchers (photos even more).
+Kulula Airlines bookings qualify to earn exclusive SouthAfrica.TO travel vouchers.
+Email a writeup of any flight to firstname.lastname@example.org and we'll send you travel vouchers to reduce the cost of your flight reservation with us.

 Ask for Assistance : SouthAfrica.TO's travel experts are itching to help!

 Don't panic if your Kulula pilot announces that your flight has just landed in Harare - they love joking.
-Kulula Airlines (MN) is one of 2 low cost carriers operating in South Africa (Mango is the other), and is known for its humorous in-flight commentary and advertisements.
+Kulula Airlines (Code MN) is one of 2 budget airlines operating in South Africa (Mango is the other), and is known for its humorous in-flight commentary and advertisements.
 Based in Johannesburg, the Kulula brand is owned by Comair (who also operate British Airways flights in South Africa), a company listed on the Johannesburg Stock Exchange, and its steadily-increasing offering includes travel, credit cards and cellphone connections.

 5/5 : "Kulula flights are and always have been a pleasure to be on.
 The crew and pilot are always helpful and pleasant and the pilot knows how to land and depart no hard knocks lol " Jackie